The rumour mill: SS United States set to depart Philadelphia on October 25

 For nearly three decades, the massive liner has etched an elegant shadow upon the Delaware River, a towering reminder of American ingenuity and history.
 Its presence has become part of the city’s fabric, symbolising both the potential for restoration and the echoes of America’s golden age.

-Many Philadelphians have fostered a deep connection to the ship, seeing it as a testament to the city's working-class spirit and resilience.
-They have taken SS United States under their wing, and they remain protective over the vessel.
+Many Philadelphians have fostered a deep connection to the ship, considering her a testament to the city's working-class spirit and resilience.
+They have taken SS United States under their wing, and they remain protective over the vessel's wellbeing.

-For those who remember the ship’s golden days or have championed its preservation, the liner’s absence will become a painful reminder of how easily history can slip away, leaving behind only memories.
+For those who remember the ship’s golden days as a Blue Riband hero or have championed its preservation, the liner’s absence will become a painful reminder of how easily history can slip away, leaving behind only memories.
 The emotional impact will linger long after the ship is towed beyond the city’s boundaries, set to transcend down the ages as a footnote in history.

 Why the SS United States came to Philly

 Once the world's fastest ocean liner and a symbol of American maritime glory, SS United States had bounced between private owners for decades before arriving in Philadelphia.
-Following her last voyage in 1969, plans for redevelopment were all eventually deemed too expensive or poorly timed.
+Following her last voyage on September 7, 1969, plans for redevelopment were all eventually deemed too expensive or poorly timed.

 The SS United States first appeared in Philadelphia during July 1996.
 For roughly two weeks, she was docked along the Delaware River, next to the Walt Whitman Bridge.
-The ship’s incredible size and proximity to the Philadelphia bridge made bridge officials rather nervous.
-They claimed the ship was too close, and ordered that she be moved to a more fitting location.
-A pier on Oregon Avenue was selected for temporarily rehoming SS United States.
+The ship’s incredible size and proximity to Philadelphia's single-level suspension bridge caused anxiety among city officials.

 On July 25, 1996, an armada of tugboats led the mission of nudging the behemoth down the Delaware River and hauling the ship upstream to Pier 82.
-The expert team gingerly approached the Walt Whitman on the day, telling news outlets that the vessel had roughly six feet spare to clear the bridge during low tide.
+The expert team gingerly approached the Walt Whitman on the day, telling news outlets that the vessel had roughly six feet spare when clearing the bridge during low tide.
 To the untrained eye, it appeared far closer than that.

-That temporary spot at Pier 82 then turned into a 30-year visit, looming over the city as a generation of Philadelphians grew up under the ship’s presence.
-SS United States was 44-years-old back in 1996, and the years have not been kind to her since.
+That temporary spot at Pier 82 then turned into a 30-year visit, looming over the city while a generation of Philadelphians grew up under the ship’s presence.
+However, SS United States was 44-years-old back in 1996, and the years have not been kind to her since.

 Faded paint and surface rust has given way to dilapidation and abuse, from vandalism and burglaries, to the basis of Penn Warehousing’s recent court battle.
 Y’know, the one that’s basically summoned the ship’s death warrant.